Anthony Burns: Early life

 A short time later, Suttle hired William Brent (Anthony’s former master) to manage hiring out his slaves for fees each year.
-Brent moved Anthony to Richmond, Virginia, at the end of his year of service.
+Brent moved Anthony to Richmond, Virginia at the end of his year of service.
 The young man was excited to work in a city with ships that sailed down the James River and then through the Chesapeake Bay to the North.
 In Richmond, Brent hired Anthony out to his brother-in-law, whom Anthony did not get along with.
 By this time, Anthony was skilled at reading and writing, especially compared to other slaves.
 With his knowledge, he set up a makeshift school to teach slaves of all ages how to read and write; this was kept secret from their masters in Richmond.
 At the end of his year of service with Brent’s brother-in-law, Burns was employed by a man named Millspaugh.

 Millspaugh quickly realized that he did not have enough work for Anthony to earn a profit on him, so he set Anthony out into the city to work small jobs and earn money for him.
 Although they originally set up a daily meeting, they changed it to meet up once every two weeks since Anthony only made a small sum, if any, each day.
 In his job search, Anthony was pushed to escape by the sailors and freemen he worked with.
-The only thing holding him back was a sense of religious duty towards his owner, but he justified his escape with the Epistle to Philemon and eliminated any religious qualms he had with leaving.
+The only thing holding him back was a sense of religious duty towards his owner, but he justified his escape with the Biblical Epistle to Philemon and eliminated any religious qualms he had with leaving.
 In one of their biweekly meetings, Anthony gave Millspaugh $25 as his earnings that month, and after being presented with such a large sum, his master required Anthony to visit him daily.
 Anthony refused and walked out on his master without his consent, thus making his escape much more pressing than it would have been if he had had two weeks to plan and execute it.
 Anthony devised a plan with a sailor friend he met during his work on a vessel in the harbor, and one morning in early February 1854, Anthony boarded the vessel that would take him to the North.